 As someone who has experienced a few heavy life experiences to date, I’m not going to deny that at times my mental health has been affected.
 When you experience a traumatic event, your body’s defences take effect and create a stress response, which may make you feel a variety of physical symptoms, behave differently and experience more intense emotions.
 (1) This makes it so important to find mental health advice that can help to positively shift your mindset on a daily basis, which is where blue mind therapy comes in.

-It comes as no surprise, that during the long months of the global pandemic, research shows that, to combat millions of us turned to nature, at times it felt, was one of the few things we freely had access to.
-Most of us know that getting outside is good for our mental and physical health, but visiting the seaside or a lake is considered by some to be the optimum version of nature therapy.
+It comes as no surprise, that during the long months of the global pandemic, research shows that millions of us turned to nature.
+At times it felt, this was one of the few things we freely had access to.
+Most of us know that getting outside is good for our mental and physical health, but visiting our coast lines or lakes and rivers, is considered by some to be the optimum version of nature therapy.
 In fact, a 2016 study found that increased views of blue space are significantly associated with lower levels of psychological distress, a result which was not true for green space.
 (2)

 Mental Health in Lockdown